-2.5 Temperature Control
+2.3 Temperature Control

 For accurate analysis this instrument is temperature controlled to provide a thermally stable environment.
 The analyzer must be brought to thermal equilibrium prior to analyzing any sample gas.
 The paramagnetic sensor is sensitive to operating temperature variations.
-The sensor module used in the Model 3010MA includes a pre-amp and an internal temperature controller set to 55°C. The sensor module is also housed in an insulated temperature controlled oven within the Analysis Unit to improve thermal stability and isolate the system from any external temperature fluctuation.
-The oven temperature is maintained at a constant 40°C by the PID temperature controller located in the Control Unit (see Figure 2-3).
+The sensor module is housed in an insulated temperature controlled oven within the Analysis Unit to improve thermal stability and isolate the system from any external temperature fluctuation.
+The oven temperature is maintained at a constant 45°C by the PID temperature controller located in the Control Unit (see Figure 2-3).
 Feedback to the temperature controller is by an RTD on the sensor mounting block.
 The oven is capable of providing a maximum of 80 Watts.